Easy Flower Painted Rock Tutorial for Beginners

-A few flower painted rocks in the yard or hidden around town will be better than an Easter egg hunt.
+A few painted flowers rocks hidden in the yard or hidden around town for the hide and seek rock game will be better than an Easter egg hunt!

-If you are inspired by this rock painting idea and decide to make your own, won't you share?
-I'd love to have you share your painted rock creations on the I Love Painted Rocks Facebook Page.
+If you are inspired by this rock painting idea and decide to make your own, floral rock painting, won't you share?
+I'd love to have you share your painted rock creations in the I Love Painted Rocks Facebook Group.
 If you are willing to let us feature your rock on this website, you can submit your unique painted rock creations here.

 This easy stone painting tutorial shows you how to paint flowers on a rock with this easy rock painting technique.
 If the video is not automatically playing on this page, view the flower painted rock tutorial on the I Love Painted Rocks YouTube Channel instead.